 The decision will be issued within a reasonable period of time, generally no longer than ninety (90) days after receipt of the appeal.

-Please call or email one of Millsaps’ Title IX Coordinators to set up an initial informal meeting if you have an issue, or to make a complaint, involving sex discrimination, sexual harassment, or sexual violence.
-These coordinators will explain Millsaps’ policy and the options available to you under it.
+Please call or email one of Millsaps’ Title IX Team Members to set up an initial informal meeting if you have an issue, or to make a complaint, involving sex discrimination, sexual harassment, or sexual violence.
+These members will explain Millsaps’ policy and the options available to you under it.

-Please Note: While the Title IX Coordinators will take into account any requests for confidentiality, the Title IX Coordinators must take appropriate steps to respond consistent with the requirements of Title IX.
+Please Note: While the Title IX Team Members will take into account any requests for confidentiality, the Title IX Team Members must take appropriate steps to respond consistent with the requirements of Title IX.

 Title IX Team